VJ-Duardo/PyBrailleArt/README.md

 ⠄⠄⠄⠄⠄⣠⣴⣿⣿⣿⣿⣿⣿⣷⣤⣀⣀⠄⠄⠄⠄⠄⠄⠄⠄⠄⢀⣴⣿⣿ ⠀⠀⠀⠀⠀⣠⣴⣻⣻⣻⣻⣻⣻⣷⣤⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⣻⣻ <br>
 ⠄⣀⣤⣶⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣧⣀⡀⠄⠄⠄⠄⠄⣀⣴⣿⣿⣿⣿⠀⣀⣤⣶⣻⣻⣻⣻⣻⣻⣻⣻⣻⣻⣻⣻⣧⣀⡀⠀⠀⠀⠀⠀⣀⣴⣻⣻⣻⣻ </p>

 The right-hand outcome is the default option.
-Giving a `True` boolean to the function will convert blank braille characters to single dot braille characters, giving the left-hand outcome. <br><br>
+Giving a `True` boolean for `dot_for_blank` to the function will convert blank braille characters to single dot braille characters, giving the left-hand outcome. <br><br>
 Due to the blank braille character being more narrow than the other braille characters, some lines can differ in length.
 Putting the option will combat this, but the look of the outcome may differ, especially when rotating.
 But generally, either option can look better depending on the input.

 ## Rotate